-Do I Want to Be a SWAT Agent?
+Should I Become a SWAT Agent?

-|Degree Level||High school diploma*; graduation from police academy*, some college coursework may be required**|
+|Education Level||High school diploma; graduation from police academy and some college coursework may be required|

-|Degree Field||Criminal justice, law enforcement or a related field*|
+|Degree Field||Criminal justice, law enforcement, or related field|

 |Experience||At least three years of law enforcement or military experience|

-Sources: *U.S. Bureau of Labor Statistics, **CareerBuilder.com job postings in October 2012.
+Sources: U.S. Bureau of Labor Statistics, CareerBuilder.com job postings in September 2019

-Step 1: Obtain an Education
+Step 1: Meet SWAT College Education Requirements

-According to the U.S. Bureau of Labor Statistic (BLS), a person needs only a high school education to become a law enforcement officer, although many agencies require some college education or a college degree.
-Some community colleges offer tactical law enforcement classes and programs.
-These programs cover areas such as self-defense, firearms training, tactical operations, search and seizure and tactical report writing.
-A few colleges also offer police academy training programs, while some private industry associations offer SWAT training programs.
+Fulfilling education requirements is the first step in this career path.
+Most law enforcement agencies require some postsecondary education or a college degree.
+Some community colleges offer tactical law enforcement programs which cover areas such as self-defense, firearms training, tactical operations, search and seizure, and tactical report writing.
+A few colleges also offer police academy training programs, while select private industry associations offer SWAT training programs.

-Step 2: Become a Law Enforcement Officer
+Step 2: Join Law Enforcement

-Step 3: Complete Training Academy
+Step 3: Complete Training Requirements for SWAT

 Step 4: Gain Experience